rh-mobb/documentation/content/rosa/virt-gitops/index.md

   - Kevin Collins, Kumudu Herath, John Quigley
 ---

-One of the great things about OpenShift Virtualization is that it brings new capabilies to run virtual machines alongside your containers AND using DevOps processes to manage them.
+One of the great things about OpenShift Virtualization is that it brings new capabilities to run virtual machines alongside your containers AND using DevOps processes to manage them.

 This tutorial will show how to configure OpenShift GitOps ( based on ArgoCD ) to deploy and managed virtual machines.